radwankakar/infrastructure/docs/adr/0013-atlassian-selection.md

 1. Bitbucket, Jira, Confluence, and Opsgenie from Atlassian
 1. Integrate existing systems and develop a way to present consolidated view to OHS
-1. Status quo of systems, but use process and communications to achieve objectives
+1. Teams use existing systems, but communications and management processes are used to achieve objective

 ## Decision Outcome